davenkin/andy-springboot-sample/ADRs/011_api_documentation.md

 ## Decision

-We use [springdoc](https://springdoc.org/) for API documentation, which automatically generates API documentation from source code.
+We use [springdoc](https://springdoc.org/) for API documentation, which automatically generates API documentation from the source code.

 ## Implementation

-There are various annotations from springdoc to guide the generation of API docs, here lists the most common ones:
+There are various annotations from springdoc to guide the generation of API docs, here lists the most common ones which suffices your majority needs:

 - `@Tag`: Used on controller's class level to describe the controller